Wichita Personal Injury Attorneys - Only Pay If We Win

 In such a trial, we can present our case, demonstrate our damages, and potentially secure a jury verdict that exceeds the policy limits for their insured.
 This situation exposes their insured to greater financial liability.

-So often, when insurance companies aren't fair, if we file suit, go through some of the discovery process, and resolve the case for a fair value, we can resolve our cases without filing a lawsuit.
+Through persistence on our end, when insurance companies aren't fair, if we file suit, go through some of the discovery process, and resolve the case for a fair value, we can resolve our cases without filing a lawsuit.

 What if I'm not the Suing Type?